ingenieriainversa/Docker/InstallationManager/README.md

 ## How to use this image

 Previously you need to download IBM Installation Manager (in this image v1.6.2) from the IBM official website, under license agreement.
 Unzip your downloaded software into `IM162_x64` folder.
-Also you need put the Dockerfile in the parent folder, like this:
+Also you need put the Dockerfile in the same parent folder, like this:

 ```
 - /my/folder/